Malmsbury, Upper Coliban and Barkers Creek reservoirs closed to on-water recreation - Monday 19 October 2020

-We’re working to improve car parking and boat ramp facilities at Barkers Creek and Upper Coliban Reservoir in the coming weeks.
+We’re working to improve car parking and boat ramp facilities at Barkers Creek and Upper Coliban reservoirs.
 Both projects are being delivered with funding from the Victorian Fisheries Authority and Better Boating Victoria.

 Enjoy our Upper Coliban, Lauriston, Malmsbury and Barkers Creek reservoirs all year round.